AaronMHurst/attenuation_integration/README.md

 # Sample-thickness attenuation integration

-This project is based on the method described in Ref. [[1]](#1) for calculation of the attenuation integrated over an assumed sample thickness for elemental material or a compound sample of known stoichiometry and density.
+This project is based on the method described in Ref. [[1]](#1) for the calculation of the attenuation integrated over an assumed sample thickness for elemental materials or compound samples of known stoichiometry and density irradiated in thermal (or cold) neutron-capture reactions.
+The algorithm is implemented in C++.
 If you use this software please cite this reference as shown below.
-The algorithm is implemented in C++.
 For more details please refer to the paper [[1]](#1) or visit [this website](https://nucleardata.berkeley.edu/research/thermal_capture.html) and scroll down to the *Methodology Development* section.

 # Building